villeneuvelab/vlpp/README.md

 Smooth the data after normalization to T1w space
   - `ignore`: set it to `true` if you want to skip this step.
   - `fwhm`: gaussian kernel in mm.
+  - `mask`:
+    - default: by default, PET data is masked with a brain mask.
-  - `maskCSF`: keep only grey and white matter during the smoothing step.
+    - CSF: keep only grey and white matter during the smoothing step.

 #### `fsReferences`